-Organiclea teaches and shares productive market garden skills at our market garden, Hawkwood Plant Nursery.
-About 25% of the produce in our veg bags and 10% on our market stalls are grown by our team here in Chingford.
-We believe our enterprise work can and should open up markets but for other local growers working to ecological standards – connecting the food we sell to wider urban and rural communities.
+OrganicLea teaches and shares productive market garden skills at our market garden, Hawkwood Plant Nursery.
+Around 10% of the produce in our veg bags is grown by our team here in Chingford.
+We believe our enterprise work can and should open up markets for other local growers working to ecological standards – connecting the food we sell to wider urban and rural communities.
 Through weekly communication and co-operation we build relationships that create and support livelihoods, contributing to local economies.

-An old council plant nursery blessed with a huge glasshouse, Organiclea’s central growing site is 12 acres in size, with about 1.5 acres being used for productive market gardening.
-The site runs as a volunteer and training site, with weekly volunteer days, certified courses, work placements and aprentiship programmes.
-Our market garden specialises in mixed salad leaves, growing over 70 varieties of leaf each year.
-We also grow a wide range of produce through out the year for our Box Scheme, Market Stalls & for local restaurants, including broad beans, french beans, heritage tomatoes, cucumbers, beetroot, celery, garlic, oca, rhubarb, strawberries.
-Come visit and see what we do at our Open Days on the last Sunday of the month 12-4pm.
+We’re based at Hawkwood Plant Nursery, an old council site blessed with a huge glasshouse.
+Our site is 12 acres in size, with about 3 acres being used for productive market gardening.
+The site runs as a volunteer and training site, with weekly volunteer days, certified courses, work placements and apprenticeship programmes.
+Our market garden specialises in mixed salad leaves, growing over 100 varieties of leaf and more than 40 kinds of edible flowers each year.
+We also grow a wide range of produce throughout the year for our Box Scheme and Farm Stall, including broad beans, french beans, heritage tomatoes, cucumbers, beetroot, garlic, rhubarb and apples.
+Come visit and see what we do at our Open Days.

-Grahame has been growing organically since 1982.
-In 1992 he began renting a greenhouse and some land at Walnut Tree farm in Bunwell, Norfolk.
-In the 1980’s Grahame was selling to Supermarkets, but the 1990s recession lead him to seek other markets, becoming a founding member of Eostre Organics (Organic Farmers Co-op for East Anglia).
-Eostre found it’s own life span dwindling 6-8 years ago, so Grahame and his wife Lizzie picked up the reigns and started a new incarnation of ‘Hughes Organics’ wholesaling produce from East Anglian Organic farmers to London box schemes along side their own greenhouse grown produce.
-Thanks to Hughes we have a diverse and solid group of farmers to work with including Breckland Organics (Norfolk), Capel Mushrooms (Suffolk), Riverdale Organics (Cambs), Woodland Organics (Lincs), Sweet Apple Orchards (Suffolk).
-Hughes also work with Phoenix Wholesalers for European fruit (and bananas!) and we are tending to use this option for our Fruit Bags more and more.
+Grahame and Lizzie Hughes have been growing organically since 1982.
+In 1992 they began renting a greenhouse and some land at Walnut Tree farm in Bunwell, Norfolk.
+In the 1980s Grahame was selling to Supermarkets, but the 1990s recession lead him to seek other markets, becoming a founding member of Eostre Organics (Organic Farmers Co-op for East Anglia).
+Eostre found its own life span dwindling 6-8 years ago, so Grahame and his wife Lizzie picked up the reins and started a new incarnation of ‘Hughes Organics’, wholesaling produce from East Anglian Organic farmers to London box schemes alongside their own greenhouse-grown produce.
+These days Grahame and Lizzie have slowed their wholesale work down, but still supply some wonderrful glasshouse produce to us including tomatoes, cucumbers and salad leaves.